Why you

 your backbone upright and curved or leaned forward far enough to press your

-don’t stand your backbone upright and curved or leaned forward far enough or if
+curved or leaned forward far enough or if you lean backward when you’re seated

-backbone will press together, your shoulder blades press your backbone and your
+blades will press your backbone excessively and your position will become rigid

-Chapter 5 describes how excessive pressures will develop between the
+excessive pressures will develop between the vertebrae in the inward curves of

-vertebrae in the inward curves of your backbone if you don’t curve or lean
+your backbone if you don’t curve or lean forward far enough or if you lean

-forward far enough or if you lean backward when you’re seated cross-legged.
+backward when you’re seated cross-legged.

 Don’t worry that you might not curve or lean